The Crucifixion, seen from the Cross, by James Tissot, 1890

 I am writing this letter to try to help you see where I am coming from when we debate and why I will likely never be able to satisfy your questions with my arguments.

 The elephant in the room of every Christian-atheist debate will forever remain there, firmly seated, because confessing Christians ultimately have no real, or at least ordinary, evidence to show for our confession.
-We may be able to argue from first principles against a baseless physicalist metaphysics or amoral ethics or point out the inconsistencies of any such universal model void of universals; but of our confession we have nothing to argue.
+We may be able to argue from first principles against the inherent contradictions in a physicalist account of reality and our experience of it or of an amoral ethics.
+We may be able to point out the inconsistencies of any such universal model void of universals; but of our confession we have nothing to argue.
 Yet, many Christians insist on arguing, refusing to despise our shame.

 God was not oblivious to this design.
 He set it up so that the contradiction would have to run its course before it can do the work of drawing people back in.
 We must first look away only to realize we cannot look away.
 We must be repulsed by the death of Christ only to be seduced by it.
 We must see who God is in Christ, so that we can see decisively who God is not in us.
 We must first see the infinitive qualitative distinction of Christ crucified in order to see the infinite qualitative beauty of Christ crucified.
 We must behold the One lifted up as we behold the ceiling of the Sistine Chapel, as an unattainable spectacle of impossible grandeur, as something that is kept from our reach but given to our eyes, as something so absolutely alien but somehow so absolutely at home.
 We must learn not only to handle the truth of God, to follow the goodness of God, but, perhaps at the very center of it all, to behold the beauty of God.
 But we cannot run to the academy for proofs of God’s beauty, because, in Von Balthasar’s words, “Beauty is the last thing which the thinking intellect dares to approach, since only it dances as uncontained splendor around the double constellation of the true and the good and their inseparable relation to one another.”